How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 Just by looking at the mammoth size of these beautiful creatures, it’s no surprise that some are not as eager to hop off the boat.
 After all, adult humpback whales are the length of a school bus and weigh upwards of 30 tons.
 One accident could potentially spell disaster.
 On the flip side, we must also consider the safety of the whales.

-By following a few basic ground rules, swimming with humpback whales can be a rewarding and safe adventure, for humans and whales.
+Following a few basic ground rules, swimming with humpback whales can be a rewarding and safe adventure for humans and whales.

 Let’s go over the essentials.